vaughnw128/sexybabeycord/README.md

 permissions, and we don't particularly care for rules.
 I love making bots for our server, and my friends seem to as well.

+## Usage

+This bot now uses poetry to manage dependencies, and can therefore be run with `poetry run python sexybabeycord.py`.
+No dependencies have to be installed, as the virtual environment will handle it.
+Environment variables will need to be supplied in a .env file.

 ## Components

 The current components (cogs) of the bot are as follows: